 Entry Routes and Training

 So, how do you become a Data Analyst?

 It is unlikely that you could become a Data Analyst with just GCSEs.
 However, you could consider getting a lower level job, and training on-the-job.
 You might be able to get onto an Intermediate or Advanced Level Apprenticeship in IT, Software, Web and Telecoms Professionals, and work your way up.
 It'll be up to you to learn new skills, and to show that you can progress to Data Analyst roles.

 See the subjects section, for a list of relevant GCSE subjects, that could help you to get in.

 Or you could decide to move onto study A levels.
-In order to study A levels, you will usually need five GCSEs (A - C), or equivalent.
+In order to study A levels, you will usually need five GCSEs (A-C or 9-4), or equivalent.
 If you intend to study A levels, then start to think about which subjects you would like to study.
 IT based subjects at GCSE and A level would help you to stand out from the crowd.

 If you intend to leave education straight after completing your GCSEs, you will need to start looking for suitable job vacancies.
 If you are under 18 you will need to find a job that includes training, part-time study, or apply for an apprenticeship.